suryabharathi/JSON-MERGER/README.md

   8. If prefferred output size is too low.
 It will delete the file.
 Run the program with higher preffered size.</br>

+   ## Unit Test
+   1. Run "Unittest.py"
+   2. If all Test Cases are correct return OK